Traumatic Brain Injury (TBI) Lawyer in Honolulu

 • Negotiation skills: Having good negotiation skills is key to getting a full and fair settlement.
 Lawyers are trained negotiators, and they can recognize when an insurance company is trying to shortchange you.

 • Trial experience: Insurance companies and negligent parties sometimes refuse to pay accident victims the fair settlement they deserve.
-When this is the case, a lawyer will have the experience necessary to take your case to trial.
+When this is the case, a personal injury lawyer will have the experience necessary to take your case to trial.

 Compensation for TBI